Review of the RideSafer Travel Vest for Children

 Well, guess what?
 For those who will be traveling with a child 3 years old and 30 lbs. on up, I say yes, leave that car seat behind.
 Take this instead.

-Because I’ve been recommending the Ride Safer travel vest since before the first edition Travels with Baby was published, I was delighted when Safe Traffic System offered me one of their first new & improved models released to the public.
+Because I’ve been recommending the Ride Safer travel vest since before the first edition Travels with Baby was published, I was delighted when Safe Traffic System offered me one of their first new & improved models released to the public for review purposes (with no promise of positive review).

 I tested ours out with each of my children to see how it worked at different sizes.
 Here’s what I found.